ds-ashanmugavel/traceability-foss/docs/arc42.md

 When a user requests stored assets, Trace-X checks if the user has an adequate role ('ROLE_ADMIN', 'ROLE_SUPERVISOR', 'ROLE_USER').
 If yes, then the endpoint returns a pageable result of assets.

-The returned pageable result can be empty if no suitable asset has been found.
+The returned result can be empty if no suitable asset has been found.

 ## Scenario 2: Return specific assets

-This section describes what happens when user searches for a specific asset.
+This section describes what happens when users search for a specific asset.
-This example shows the request of one as built asset.
+This example shows the request of one as-built asset.
-The same can be done with as planned assets.
+The same can be done with as-planned assets.

 ![arc42_008](https://ds-ashanmugavel.github.io/traceability-foss/docs/assets/arc42/arc42_008.png)

 ### Overview

 When a user requests a specific asset, Trace-X checks if the user has an adequate role ('ROLE_ADMIN', 'ROLE_SUPERVISOR', 'ROLE_USER').
-If yes, then the endpoint returns a precise asset for the given assetId, if it is found.
+If yes, then the endpoint returns the asset for the given assetId, if it is found.

 If no asset has been found for the given ID, an AssetNotFoundException is thrown.